FederatedAI/FATE/examples/federatedml-1.x-examples/README.rst

     For example, if your cores per machine is 20, node = 2 and you want to start 6 processor per node.
     Then partitions = int(20 * 0.8 / 6) * 2 = 4

+    The way you set processor per node has been shown on step 3 below which specified submit runtime conf setting.

 Step2: Define your modeling task structure